 Ingest Connect and Disconnect Events of USB Devices

-> The Cortex XDR Query Language (XQL) supports the ingestion of connect and disconnect events of USB devices that are reported by the agent.
-To view in XQL Search these USB device events, you must set the
+XDRQuery Language (XQL) supports the ingestion of connect and disconnect events of USB devices that are reported by the agent.
+To view these USB device events in XQL Search , you must set the

-> Device Configurationof the endpoint profile to
+Device Configurationof the endpoint profile to

 Block.
 Otherwise, the USB events are not captured.
 The events are also captured when a group of device types are blocked on the endpoints with a permanent or temporary exception in place.
 For more information, see Add a New Configuration Profile.

 You can use XQL Search to query for this data and build widgets based on the